Bridging the Gap in Cybersecurity

 As if that weren’t enough, security teams are also forced to contend with business environments that are constantly shifting and evolving.
 New technologies like IoT, OT, cloud, and blockchain have tremendous business applications, but they also create a huge amount of work for security teams to properly secure and monitor them.

+As an example, in 2017 alone attacks on IoT infrastructure rose by 600%.
+That’s a huge additional pressure on already-strained security teams and resources.
 Unsurprisingly, security teams are also rapidly acquiring new technologies.
 A 2018 study by Cisco found that 41% of organizations have implemented security technologies from as many as 50 different providers.
 As valuable as these tools are, that’s an incredible level of complexity for any team to handle.

 This added complexity (which is becoming more cumbersome every year) takes its toll in the form of lost time.
 Just switching between windows and transferring data from one system to another can cost analysts hours each day.